apetros/sps-cut/content/authors/doe/_index.md

 ---
 # Display name
-title: Petros Aristidou
+title: John Doe

 # Username (this should match the folder name and the name on publications)
 authors:
-- "P. Aristidou"
+- doe

 # Is this the primary user of the site?
-superuser: true
+superuser: false

 # Role/position
-role: Lecturer
+role: PhD Student

 # Organizations/Affiliations
 organizations: